andreww/fox/DoX/str.md

  If a format is specified not conforming to either of the two forms above, a run-time error will be generated.

+**NB** Since by using FoX or str, you are passing real numbers through various functions, this means that
+       they must be valid real numbers.
+A corollary of this is that if you pass in +/-Infinity, or NaN, then the behaviour of FoX is unpredictable, and may well result in a crash.
+This is a consequence of the Fortran standard, which strictly disallows doing anything at all with such numbers, including even just passing them to a subroutine.

 #### Arrays and matrices